 The curious gardener might ask, “Can a garden be planted on top of gravel?”
 It seems like it should not work due to the infertility of stone.
 The key is good soil preparation below the gravel surface.

-Dig soil to a depth of at least five inches and incorporate rotted organic material or compost.
+Dig the soil to a depth of at least 5 inches (13 cm.) and incorporate rotted organic material or compost.
 Ensure good drainage by working in fine sand, unless your soil is already porous.
-The soil needs the extra nutrients and good drainage to prevent soggy roots and infertile conditions.
+The soil needs extra nutrients and good drainage to prevent soggy roots and infertile conditions.

 Gravel mulch on top acts as a natural moisture conservator, but the stone will get hot in sunny areas and some water will evaporate.
 Consider this when choosing gravel garden plants.